 Pal-Arinsal vs. Ordino-Arcalis

-Pal and Arinsal are connected by gondola.
+Pal and Arinsal are connected by gondola (cable car).
 The former is the place to go with the family, has excellent ski schools for those just starting out and some challenging runs for the older members of your group.
 Arinsal has the closest connection between skiing and everything else — entertainment, apres ski options and great places to stay.

 On the other hand — Arcalis is right next door in Ordino parish.
 Its 24 pistes, served by 14 lifts are on the north and northwest faces of the mountain.
 That means more fresh powder.
 It also means some truly glorious off-piste routes.